-Daisne began writing poetry in 1935, with the publication of a collection entitled ‘Verses’ (Verzen).
-This was followed by other poetical works including ‘Ikona Child’ (Ikonakind), inspired by the death of his daughter.
-Together with Hubert Lampo, Daisne was one of the pioneers of magical realism in Dutch-language literature.
-His stories combine dream and reality and are often a string of unexpected and astonishing events, resulting in a philosophical view of life.
+Johan Daisne (1912-1978) was one of the pioneers of magical realism in Dutch-language literature, together with Hubert Lampo.
+His stories combine dream and reality and often consist of a sequence of unexpected and astonishing events, outlining a philosophical view of life.
 Like Lampo, Daisne extensively described in essays what it meant to write in a magic-realistic style.
 His vision is based on a world image with two poles that constitute reality: on one side the sober, rational reality and, on the other, the fantastic, irrational dream.
 Magic realism is generated by the tension between those poles, between which a spark occasionally jumps, according to Daisne.

-Daisne’s best-known novels are The Man Who Had His Hair Cut Short (De man die zijn haar kort liet knippen) and The Train of Inertia (De trein der traagheid).
-Both novels were also screened by the Belgian cinematographer André Delvaux, who honours the surreal atmosphere and the subtlety of narration, the use of multi-layered metaphors and the beautiful intertwining of dreams and reality.
+Daisne’s best-known novels are The Man Who Had His Hair Cut Short and The Train of Inertia.
+Both novels were adapted for the big screen by the Belgian cinematographer André Delvaux, who does justice to the surreal atmosphere and the subtlety of narration, the use of multi-layered metaphors and the beautiful intertwining of dreams and reality.

 Photo Collection Letterenhuis, Antwerp